Golf Tutorials

 Conquering the Elements: Weather-Proof Your Game

-Golf is played in almost every kind of weather, sand being prepared for the elements can be the difference between a miserable day and a memorable one.
+Golf is played in almost every kind of weather, and being prepared for the elements can be the difference between a miserable day and a memorable one.
 Having the right weather-specific gear means you can handle whatever the forecast throws at you.

 For Rain